VA Business Facts

 Virginia Startup Environment

-Virginia is currently said to be entering a ‘golden age’ of entrepreneurialism, especially in the city of Richmond.
+There are lots of incentives for both startups and existing businesses in Virginia With a state corporate income tax rate among the lowest in the nation at 6%, Virginia’s business-friendly policies are attractive for startups.
 Business incubators are gaining traction across the state, and local universities have recently seen increased enrollment in entrepreneurship classes.
 Further, Virginia’s economy is evolving from an agricultural core to a technological and manufacturing one – an excellent atmosphere for founders with innovative ideas.
 Arlington is also a hub for cutting-edge startups.

 In Virginia, it is a crime to operate with a fictitious business name without filing for a DBA.
 This could result in a penalty of up to $2,500, up to one year in prison, or both.